 We account for our approximate 14% investment in the NYC Retail Portfolio and our approximate 47% investment in the Single-Family Rental Portfolio I using the fair value option.
-During the year ended December 31, 2023, we recorded a unrealized fair value loss of \$3,551 and a unrealized fair value gain of \$400 related to our investments in NYC Retail Portfolio and Single-Family Rental Portfolio I, respectively.
-Our interest rate swaps and collars resulted in an unrealized fair value loss of \$3,381 during the year.
+During the year ended December 31, 2024, we recorded an unrealized fair value loss of \$11,463 and an unrealized fair value gain of \$10,586 related to our investments in NYC Retail Portfolio and Single-Family Rental Portfolio I, respectively.
+Our interest rate swaps and collars resulted in an unrealized fair value gain of \$3,849 during the year.
 We utilize our interest rate swaps and collars to fix interest rates on variable rate debt we plan to hold to maturity.
+On October 1, 2023, we elected the fair value option for DST Programs launching after that date and as such the financial obligation will be remeasured on a recurring basis.
+During the year ended December 31, 2024, we recorded \$5,758 of unrealized loss on financing obligations related to DST Programs for which we elected the fair value option.